phev8/video-annotation-tool/README.md

 ```
 This process will take some time and will install the required node modules and will build a running mongodb instance, a backend tier and a front-end tier.

-When the process is finished, open your browser and go to `localhost:4200`.
+When the process is finished, open your browser and go to  `<docker-host-ip>:4200`

-If running on a windows instance, you might have to connect to the `<docker-host-ip>:4200`

 ## Initial Set-up

-Kindy refer to the getting-started.doc for walkthroughs on getting started and creating a project for labelling.
+Kindly refer to the getting-started.doc for a walk-through on getting started and creating a project for labelling.